-The Class of 2018 is an impressive one.
-95% of the graduates earned over $45 million in scholarship money for academics, athletics and the arts.
-12 student-athletes, who were celebrated earlier this year at the college commitment ceremony, were recruited to play in college.
-Each and every graduate will move on to a four-year college, many enrolling in the nation’s top-ranked programs for science, health, engineering, business, education and the arts.
-Seven will attend Ivy League schools.
+The Class of 2019 is an impressive one.
+Over 90% of the graduates earned over $60 million in scholarship money for academics, athletics and the arts.
+23 student-athletes, who were celebrated earlier this year at the college commitment ceremony, were recruited to play in college.
+Almost 100% of the graduates will move on to a four-year college, many enrolling in the nation’s top-ranked programs for science, health, engineering, business, education and the arts.

 In the final act of ceremonial tradition, SHA President, Mrs. Kristin Lynch Graham, presided over the turning of the tassels from the right side to the left to signify their graduation and welcome them as Sacred Heart Academy Alumnae.

 The following students were medal recipients at the 2019 graduation ceremony:

 Melissa Biscardi - Scholar Athlete

 Annalisa Emmett - Music

 Ariana Freire - Valedictorian, General Excellence, Perfect Attendance